- Mayor Wiese miscounts, discounts neighbourhood opposition to spot rezoning

 Wiese stated “I believe there were four neighbours who spoke [at the July 21 Public Hearing].
 The rest were the people that [sic] speak on everything we do, and generally negatively.”
 He then repeated: “I counted four from the neighbourhood that [sic] spoke up at the [Public] Hearing.”
 Mayor Wiese made these comments after Councillor Skipsey reported to her Council colleagues that 30 people had commented, 28 of whom were opposed (all from this neighbourhood) and two who were either neutral or in favour, neither of whom live in the neighbourhood.
 Skipsey and Wiese can’t both be right.

 A review based just on the Town’s own record of written submissions (included in the attached document) confirms that Wiese’s comments were inaccurate.
-Readers will see from the attached letters to Council that 100% of the written submissions that included a home address were from eight neighbours opposed to approving the spot rezoning at 188 Sunningdale Road East.
+Readers will see from the letters to Council shown below that 100% of the written submissions that included a home address were from eight neighbours opposed to approving the spot rezoning at 188 Sunningdale Road East.

 Mayor Wiese’s misleading and dismissive statements, aided and abetted by Oceanside News repeating obvious misinformation to the public, are an abuse of authority that harms the rights of citizens to engage in legitimate and beneficial community consultation.